-The Head Teacher in consultation with the Site Supervisor will ensure that all construction and maintenance projects have a formally appointed principal contractor.
-The Head Teacher or delegated person will liaise with the principal contractor to identify if the scope of the project means that it should be notified to the HSE.
+The Head Teacher in consultation with the Site Supervisor (delegated person) will ensure that all construction and maintenance projects have a formally appointed principal contractor.

+The delegated person will liaise with the principal contractor to identify if the scope of the project means that it should be notified to the HSE.
 The Head Teacher will also ensure that:

-- The principal contractor is provided with a 'client brief/ CDM pre-construction information' at the earliest opportunity, to contain relevant information which should, as a minimum, include the following: - What the school wants built or maintained - The site and existing structures - Information about hazards, such as asbestos - Timescales and budget for the build - How the school expects the project to be managed - CDM appointments of the principal contractor and/or principal designer - Welfare arrangements - Details of the nearest A&E department - A Construction Phase Plan will explain how health and safety risks will be managed permission will not be given for construction or maintenance work to begin until this is in place. - The information will help the school manage risks associated with any future maintenance, repair, construction or demolition work. - The roles, functions and responsibilities of the project team are clearly defined in writing, e.g. in the project plan. - Sufficient time and resources are allocated, and effective mechanisms are in place to ensure good communication, cooperation and coordination between all members of the project team. - The principal contractor has made arrangements for adequate welfare facilities for their workers before the construction or maintenance work starts. - Following completion of the project, the health and safety file is handed over to the Head Teacher, and is made available to anyone who needs to alter or maintain the building.
+- The principal contractor is provided with pre-construction information at the earliest opportunity, to contain relevant information which should, as a minimum, include the following: - What the school wants built or maintained - The site and existing structures - Information about hazards, such as asbestos - Timescales and budget for the build - How the school expects the project to be managed - Welfare arrangements - Details of the nearest A&E department - Where necessary i.e. larger building projects, a construction phase plan will explain how health and safety risks will be managed permission will not be given for construction or maintenance work to begin until this is in place. - The information will help the school manage risks associated with any future maintenance, repair, construction or demolition work. - The roles, functions and responsibilities of the project team are clearly defined in writing, e.g. in the project plan.

+- Sufficient time and resources are allocated, and effective mechanisms are in place to ensure good communication, cooperation and coordination between all members of the project team. - The principal contractor has made arrangements for adequate welfare facilities for their workers before the construction or maintenance work starts. - Following completion of the project, the documentation is handed over and available to anyone who needs to alter or maintain the building.

-The Head Teacher or Site Supervisor will hold regular progress meetings with the project team to ensure that all members are carrying out their roles as required.
+The Site Supervisor will hold regular progress meetings with the project team to ensure that all members are carrying out their roles as required.
 Where the project is for a new workplace or alterations to an existing workplace, it must also meet the standards set out in The Workplace (Health, Safety and Welfare) Regulations 1992.